-Donor : Donation by Llewellyn Howland, Jr., W. Julian Underwood, and Elliot Bates McKee; and purchase from the Portuguese Cultural Foundation (PCF)
+Donor : Donations by Llewellyn Howland Jr., W. Julian Underwood, and Elliot Bates McKee; and purchases from the Portuguese Cultural Foundation (PCF) and Western Run Salter’s Trust.

 Access Point : Look for DNRT sign at entrance on Smith Neck Road, just north of the entrance to Round Hill.
 Please park along the road near the sign.

-Smith Farm is a 140-acre protected gem, containing almost all the habitats found in Dartmouth: agricultural farmland, meadows, upland forest, freshwater wetland, wetland forest, ponds, streams and salt marsh.
-Unknown document title.
+Smith Farm is a 142-acre protected gem, containing almost all the habitats found in Dartmouth: agricultural farmland, meadows, upland forest, freshwater wetland, wetland forest, ponds, streams and salt marsh.
 Four walking trails provide a pleasant way to explore Smith Farm’s diverse surroundings.

 The wetland woods are carpeted with luxuriant growth of various mosses, mounds of sphagnum moss, ferns and innumerable clear pools and rivulets- a paradise for the varieties of frogs, salamanders and turtles.
 Several well-constructed bridges and boardwalks allow walkers access to the wooded wetlands without wet feet.